CaliLuke/llm-image-tagger/README.md

     - Copy the `.env.example` file in the backend directory to `.env`
     - Modify the values as needed

-4. **Pull and Start the Ollama model:**
+4. **Install Ollama and pull the model:**

-    Download the installer from [here](https://github.com/ollama/ollama) and install Ollama.
+    - Download and install Ollama from [ollama.com](https://ollama.com/)

-    Pull the Llama 3.2 Vision model:
+    - Pull the Llama 3.2 Vision model:

     ```bash
-    ollama pull llama3.2-vision # For 11B model
+    ollama pull llama3.2-vision
     ```

 ## Usage